 It's also a great home printer, with faster-than-average print speeds and high print quality overall.
 Text and color graphics all look great, but we noted that glossy photos printed impressively fast, and the use of a 5-ink cartridge system with two types of black ink resulted in photos with high-quality accuracy: Natural-looking colors, sharp details and smooth transitions.
+We liked it so much, we named it one of the best printers in our 2021 Tom's Guide Awards.
 Really, our only big complaint with the Pixma TR8620 is the above average cost of ink, due partially to the expense of the extra ink cartridge.

 Read our full Canon Pixma TR8620 review.

 The Epson EcoTank Pro ET-5850 combines impressively low ink costs with an abundance of business-friendly features to take its place as the best small business inkjet printer we've reviewed.
 The EcoTank design uses refillable ink tanks and comes with enough spare ink bottles to print thousands of pages.
 A small business printer rated to print more than 3,000 pages per month, it's more than capable of handling whatever your team might throw at it.
 The printer boasts scan, copy and fax capability, dual 250-page paper cassettes, a 50-sheet automatic document feeder and a large, easy-to-use 4.3-inch touchscreen for convenient operations.